FAIR DINKUM GARAGES FAIR DINKUM BUILDS FAIR DINKUM SHEDS FAIR DINKUM CARPORTS FAIR DINKUM BARNS FAIR DINKUM STORAGE FAIR DINKUM PATIOS

 • Coastal inland areas reaching toward Coffs Harbour

-If your property sits between these areas, get in touch and we'll point you to the nearest store.
+If your property sits between these areas, get in touch and we'll point you to your nearest Fair Dinkum Builds franchise.

 Get a quote for your Inland NSW shed

 Ready to get the ball rolling?
-Tell us a bit about your project and we'll come back with a quote and a clear next step.
-Whether it's a small backyard workshop, a farm shed for a working property, or a large commercial build, we'll design it around your block and your budget.
+Tell us a bit about your project and your local Fair Dinkum Builds team will come back with a quote and a clear next step.
+Whether it's a backyard workshop or a large commercial build, we'll design it around your block and your budget.

 Timeframes depend on the size of the build, the site conditions, council approval timelines and the time of year.
 Manufacturing usually takes a few weeks once the design is locked in, with construction running anywhere from a few days for a small kit to several weeks for larger commercial or rural sheds.
 Our guide on how long it takes to build a shed breaks it down in more detail.

 Most rural sheds in NSW require some form of approval, though the rules differ depending on your local council, the size of the build, the zoning of your land and how close the structure is to a boundary.
 Smaller structures may fit under exempt or complying development rules, while larger builds usually need a development application.
-Your local store can walk you through what applies to your specific block.
+Your local Fair Dinkum Builds team can walk you through what applies to your specific block.

 Yes.
-Sloped sites are common across Inland NSW, and your shed can be engineered with cut and fill, retaining, a stepped slab or piered footings to suit.
+Sloped sites are common across Inland NSW, and your shed can be engineered to suit the gradient and conditions of your block.
+Your local Fair Dinkum Builds team will assess the site and recommend the right approach.
 For more on this, take a look at our article on building a shed on sloped ground.

 A gable roof has two sloping sides meeting at a ridge in the middle, giving a traditional shed look with good ceiling height.
 A skillion roof is a single sloping plane, often used for modern designs or sheds tucked alongside another structure.
 Our gable vs skillion roof comparison covers the trade-offs.